delta-io/delta/CONTRIBUTING.md

 By making a contribution to this project, I certify that:

-(a) The contribution was created in whole or in part by me and I
+(a) The contribution was created in whole or in part by me, and I
-    have the right to submit it under the open source license indicated in the file; or
+    have the right to submit it under the open-source license indicated in the file; or

 (b) The contribution is based upon previous work that, to the best
-    of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part by me, under the same open source license (unless I am permitted to submit under a different license), as indicated in the file; or
+    of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part by me, under the same open-source license (unless I am permitted to submit under a different license), as indicated in the file; or

-(c) The contribution was provided directly to me by some other
+(c) The contribution was provided directly to me by someone who certified (a), (b), or (c) and I have not modified
-    person who certified (a), (b) or (c) and I have not modified it.
+    it.

 (d) I understand and agree that this project and the contribution